MaximeV1314/QuantumSimLite-Win-MacOS-Linux/README.md

    - Access crucial details by hovering over the "blue information icons" in the application.
    - Read and follow the provided information for correct usage of the software.

+- **Information Tools:**
+   - Access crucial details by hovering over the "blue information icons" in the application.
+   - Read and follow the provided information for correct usage of the software.

 - **Media Folder:**
    - Locate additional resources, including videos and images, in the 'media' folder.
    - Utilize these materials for a richer experience and deeper insights.